akvo/akvo-product-design/RSR/Features/78-Form-Data/2-FunctionalDesignTemplate.md

 Once your data is live, of course there are times when you need to edit or update it.
 It's possible to do this either by using the original or creating a new editing form.
 From the interface you can retrieve existing data to prepoppulate the form fields to make it easy for this to be modified and resubmitted.

 ### Features

+#### Must have
 - Create a form containing RSR (incl IATI) fields to populate a project
+- Prepopulation of form with existing project data
+- Resubmission to edit existing projects <sup>3</sup>
-- Save form offline for entry without connectivity
+- Save form more often while making changes for entry with limited connectivity
+- Device size responsive UI
+- Single sign on with RSR

+#### Should have
-- Share partially completed form for collaboration
+- Share partially completed form for collaboration with admins of reporting organisation and field partners
+- Creation of update forms to modify or add to existing project data
+- Add existing field data sets such as DGIS Reporting to the form fields
+- Modify the form layout, pagination and order
+- Setup approval process, project editors can only edit unpublished projects, admins can edit published <sup>1</sup>

+#### Nice to have
 - Add organisation specific fields to form field set
 - Set privacy of custom fields

-- Add existing field data sets such as DGIS Reporting to the form fields
-- Modify the form layout, pagination and order
-- Setup approval process <sup>1</sup>
+#### Won't have
 - Data Export formats in XML, JSON, CSV/XLS, PDF (not to include IATI XML) <sup>2</sup>
-- Device size responsive UI
 - Customisable partner branding for forms
-- Single sign on with RSR
-- Prepopulation of form with existing project data
-- Resubmission to edit existing projects <sup>3</sup>
-- Creation of update forms to modfy or add to existing project data

 ### User Stories